Processes to link members in the adoption phase

 |Link after Day X||

 Note that different linking approaches can be combined.
 For example, an organization could try to have as many members as possible create and link their edu-ID on their own (approach "link before Day X").
-For all members who do not have a linked edu-ID on Day X, the organisation creates one (approach "link at Day X").
+For all members who do not have a linked edu-ID on Day X, they create one later (approach "link after Day X").